marks530/ms2-project-resubmit/README.md

 ## Bugs

-The bootstrap class 'table-responsive' was required to correct the display of the leaderboard card on the leaderboard page.
+* The bootstrap class 'table-responsive' was required to correct the display of the leaderboard card on the leaderboard page.
 The problem only occurred on an iphone 6 and made the leaderboard card spill onto the div directly below.
 This meant that a slider control appeared at the side of the leaderboard card and its use is required to see the full score card.
-I had some issues with the bootstrap link and did not have enough time to resolve all of them This link was causing problems in the footer section not working to display the logos for the social media links.
+* I had some issues with the bootstrap link and did not have enough time to resolve all of them This link was causing problems in the footer section not working to display the logos for the social media links.
 Using a link with version 4.7.0 fixed the problems.
+* There is a problem on the iPhone 6 in landscape mode, the buttons on the score entry page are not aligned correctly.
+But in portrait mode the app works well.

 [StackOverflow](https://stackoverflow.com/questions/48919200/github-pages-only-showing-readme-file) whilst trying to deploy I could only see my ReadMe on Github Pages